 - It must be safe, easy to use and acceptable to the patient.

 Who should be screened?

-National Institute for Health and Care Excellence (NICE) guidelines suggest screening in those with a past history of depression, significant physical illness - especially if it causes disability - and other mental health problems like dementia.
+National Institute for Health and Care Excellence (NICE) guidelines suggest screening in those with a past history of depression, significant physical illness - especially if it causes disability - and other mental health problems such as dementia.
 Other situations where the chance of depression is very high include:

 - Parkinson's disease where the disease is common but often missed.

 - Dementia where the two diseases can easily resemble each other.